connormaclane/LegendScreen/README.md

 These minipreps also had glycerol stocks of bacteria made.

 LegendScreen plate layouts shows the distribution of PE antibodies across the 3 LegendScreen Plates.

+ProCode backbone zip file contains sequences of all the barcode plasmid backbones.